 Building an example FPGA project using Xilinx ISE and Altium Designer

 FPGA's in hardware designs enable a powerful and flexible design environment for developing Apple II/III products.
-There are several key design tool software packages available on the market to choose from to develop and generate a designs code from.
+There are several key design tool software packages available on the market to choose from to develop and generate a design code from.
 Choosing the tool that best suits you can be an important decision, as investing in the effort to learn a vendors tool usually means by the time you are fluent in its use, it has become an extension of your skill set.
 It is for this reason that stating one tool is better than another is difficult to do, as usually you need to be proficient in both tools to really know this.
-For tools based on the IBM PC, it is important to note that no tool is perfect; in fact, far from it.
+For tools based on the IBM PC, it is important to note that no tool is perfect.
 Learning the bugs in your chosen tool, how to avoid them and how to perform any particular task in several different ways are just some of the skills you need to master to ensure your tool never prevents you from achieving what you need in your design.
 This 'getting started' guide will go through setting up and running a Carte Blanche design using Xilinx ISE Webpack and Altium Designer S09.

 In this example we will put together a simple hardware based video project that displays a raster before upgrading it to display colour bars on the screen.
 The project will be built using the Carte Blanche template as the foundation.
 The template can be downloaded from the downloads page and is suitable for both the 250E and 500E thanks to Altium's multi-target supporting environment.
 In this example we will select, layout, configure, compile, and download the design to the Carte Blanche board and see how it behaves on the screen.
 Ensure you have your Carte Blanche board plugged into your Apple, your JTAG Adaptor plugged in, and Altium Designer installed and registered on your PC.